Staff

 Prior to arriving at Dorchester Bay EDC, Paola worked as Program Director at Enroot, where she led the program development and strategic initiatives for immigrant high school youth in Cambridge.
 She holds a Master of Public Policy from Tufts University where she was awarded Neighborhood Fellow and the City of Boston’s New Urban Mechanics Summer Fellowship.
 Her primary areas of focus were urban planning, economic development, racial equity, and public policy analysis.

-She lives in Jamaica Plain with her husband and two cats and is currently working towards her Yoga Teacher certification.
+She lives in Jamaica Plain with her husband and two cats and teaches yoga in Dorchester and Jamaica Plain.

 Samariah Batts-Speller